 Ending a lease

-Landlords and tenants can end a fixed-term lease before the end date by mutual written agreement.
+Landlords and tenants can mutually agree in writing to end a fixed-term lease at any time before the lease’s end date.

 Retail, commercial and industrial leases